bioinformaticsdotca/BiCG_2019/Module9/lab_1-star-fusion.md

     cd STAR-Fusion-Tutorial

-Add write permissions to the files (because we copied them from a directory where we did not have write permissions):
+Add write permissions to the files and directory (because we copied them from a directory where we did not have write permissions):

     chmod +w *
+    chmod +w .

 and examine the files that exist there: